-Coeliac disease can be diagnosed at any age, and presents in both children and adults.
+Coeliac disease can be diagnosed at any age, and both children and adults can show symptoms

 Most people with coeliac disease have antibodies that show up in their blood.
 The first stage in diagnosis can be a blood test.